abell5/luxembourg/README.md

 to request access permission for the `Llama-3.2-1B-Instruct` model by visiting the [model's Hugging Face page](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct).

+If you're running the API in a Kubernetes cluster, you will need to create a secret with `kubectl create secret generic hf-token --from-literal=token=YOUR_HUGGINGFACE_TOKEN`

 ```bash
 # Clone the repository
 git clone https://github.com/abell5/luxembourg.git